-ANSWER: All Municipal and Provincial Beaches are now open - May 16, 2020 Under the Provincial State of Emergency, ALL Municipal and Provincial beaches are closed to the public.
-All beaches in Nova Scotia belong to the province, and therefore are ALL closed.
-The access to some beaches are not provincially owned however; the beaches are still closed.
+ANSWER: All Municipal and Provincial Beaches are now open - May 16, 2020 Under the Provincial State of Emergency, ALL Municipal and Provincial beaches are were closed to the public.
+All beaches in Nova Scotia belong to the province, and therefore are were ALL closed.
+The access to some beaches are not provincially owned however; the beaches are still closed now open.

 We request that people do not remove the signs and/barricades.
 They are there as a reminder of their closure under the Provincial Declaration of the State of Emergency.
 The public are required to stay at home required to maintain 6 feet (2 metres) physical distancing from others not residing in their household and to observe groups gathering limit sizes, as advised by Public Health, for their own safety and to prevent spread of this serious virus to others.
 Even if signs and/or barricades are not present, police are still empowered under the State of Emergency to issue significant fines.

 23. My parents don’t have the internet, and are missing a lot of the important updates that I am seeing posted online.
 Is there a way for them to be able to access this important information?

 ANSWER: While we sympathize with people wanting to use beaches, the decision to close them was not a Municipal one, as the province has ordered ALL beaches to be closed across the province in the Declaration of a State of Emergency on March 22, 2020.
 The beaches are now open.
 Residents can walk the sidewalks in Liverpool, Milton and Caledonia, or along roadways where it is safe in low-traffic areas.

 We are all doing our part to flatten the curve on the spread of COVID 19, and hope that the efforts of many (and temporary inconvenience) will slow the spread to a point that the State of Emergency can be lifted.
-When that occurs, Region of Queens Municipality will evaluate the safety of reopening parks and beaches for our residents to enjoy when the province allowed reopening, and reopened Beach Meadows Beach.
+When that occurs, Region of Queens Municipality will evaluate assessed the safety of reopening parks and beaches for our residents to enjoy when the province allowed reopening, and reopened Beach Meadows Beach.